Sudarshana2000/test/Sudarshana-Dutta.md

 - For calibration, the 4 corners of the rectangle are set using a user-interactive mouse-click event.
 In future, we can work upon finding a suitable rectangle from frame automatically by training such detection models or finding a tool to accomplish this task.
 This will also allow to calibrate images on every frame.

+- In case the input video is too large (or to speed up the processing further), the detector can be allowed to process frames in an interval and skip some in the middle, only if it doesn't affect the performance.

 # Overall Experience